 Working Together to Bring About a Healthier Kenya

 There is currently a knowledge gap in Kenya in 2 key areas:

 - Health and wellness information

 - Mental health services

-To develop an accessible Health and Physical Education curriculum for schools in Kenya that instills positive attitudes towards health and active living.
+To continue to develop and help spread an accessible Health and Physical Education curriculum for schools across Kenya that instills positive attitudes towards health and active living.